jaydenseric/Barebones/README.md

 2. Ensure [Gulp](http://gulpjs.com) is installed: `npm install --global gulp`.
 3. In the repo, run `npm install`.

-The above are only used for building during development and are not server requirements.
+The above are only for building during development and are not server requirements.

 ### Build